 My modeling work began with my Master’s Thesis work at Rensselaer Polytechnic Institute in the early 1970s.
-As part of the International Biological Program, we developed models to simulate food web interactions in Lake George, NY and Lake Wingra, WI.
-My doctoral dissertation at the University of Michigan focused on use of Kalman Filtering (an early form of Bayesian estimation) to quantify and evaluate the dynamics of error propagation and uncertainty in eutrophication models.
+As part of the International Biological Program, we developed models to simulate food web interactions in Lake George, NY, and Lake Wingra, WI.
+My doctoral dissertation at the University of Michigan focused on the use of Kalman Filtering (an early form of Bayesian estimation) to quantify and evaluate the dynamics of error propagation and uncertainty in eutrophication models.
 While at NOAA’s Great Lakes Environmental Research (1975-1990), I developed a set of ecological models for Lakes Ontario and Michigan focused on simulating the dynamics of their lower food webs in one, two, and three physical dimensions and exploring the bottom-up effects of changes in nutrient loading and the top-down effects of changes in fish populations.
-More recently, I have been using simpler models to explore and predict the effects of changes in nutrient loads on development of low-oxygen regions in coastal systems such as the northern Gulf of Mexico, the Chesapeake Bay, and Lake Erie.
+More recently, I have been using simpler models to explore and predict the effects of changes in nutrient loads on the development of Harmful Algal Blooms in Lake Erie and low-oxygen regions in the northern Gulf of Mexico, the Chesapeake Bay, and Lake Erie.

 Bocaniov, S.A., P. Van Cappellen, D. Scavia.
 On the role of a large shallow lake (Lake St. Clair, USA-Canada) in modulating phosphorus loads to Lake Erie.
 Water Resources Res.
 10.1029/2019WR025019